elsantiF/orbis/docs/basic/atoms-and-enums.md

 ## Enums

-Based on atoms, enums are a way to define a set of values.
+Based on atoms, enums are a way to define a set of atoms.

 ```ts
 enum Color {